fleetdm/fleet/docs/1-Using-Fleet/2-fleetctl-CLI.md

 ### `fleetctl get`

-The `fleetctl get <fleet-entity-here>` command allows you retrieve the current configuration specified Fleet entity (queries, packs, etc.)
+The `fleetctl get <fleet-entity-here> > <configuration-file-name-here>.yml` command allows you retrieve the current configuration and create a new file for specified Fleet entity (queries, packs, etc.)

 ### `fleetctl apply`

-The `fleetctl apply -f <configuration-file-name-here>` allows you to apply the current configuration in the specified file.
+The `fleetctl apply -f <configuration-file-name-here>.yml` allows you to apply the current configuration in the specified file.

 Check out the [configuration files](./configuration-files/README.md) section of the documentation for example yaml files.